The industries of India can be divided into three major groups: Primary Industries, Secondary Industries, and Tertiary Industries.

 - Wooden Pulp - Rayon

-- Al + Cu - Electrical & Electronics products
+- Al + Cu - Electrical and Electronics products

 - Fibers - Readymade Garments

 - Heavy Industries - Engineering, metal goods, heavy chemicals, shipbuilding, locomotives